The geometry of tilting composition series via Richardson varieties: Richardson varieties and their geometry

 \subsection{Recollections on Richardson varieties}

-In this section we recall the definition of Richardson varieties and the local structure of their singularities, as determined in \cite{KWY13}.
-We refer the reader to \cite{Ri92,De85,Sp24} for more background on Richardson varieties.
-From this point onwards we will be working in an algebraic context, our schemes are defined over $\mathbb{Z}$ or finite fields, while the relevant sheaf theory will be $\ell$-adic \'{e}tale cohomology.
+In this section we recall the definition of Richardson varieties, the local structure of their singularities, and their resolutions of Bott--Samelson type, as determined in \cite{KWY13} and \cite{KLS14} respectively.
+We refer the reader to \cite{Ri92,De85, KLS14, Sp24} for more background on Richardson varieties.
+From this point onwards we work in an algebraic context, our schemes are defined over $\mathbb{Z}$ or finite fields, while the relevant sheaf theory will be $\ell$-adic \'{e}tale cohomology.
 In particular, $G$, $B$, $B^-$ and $T$ denote integral forms of the complex groups of Section \ref{Subsec: tilting sheaves}. \\

-The (closed) Richardson variety $X^z_x$ associated to $z,w \in W$, with $ z \leq w$, is the intersection of the Schubert variety $X_x$ and the opposite Schubert variety $X^z$ within the flag variety $G/B$:
+The (closed) Richardson variety $X^z_x$ associated to $z,x \in W$, with $ z \leq w$, is the intersection of the Schubert variety $X_x$ and the opposite Schubert variety $X^z$ within the flag variety $G/B$:

 It is an irreducible variety of dimension $|x|-|z|$.
 The open Richardson variety $(X^z_x)^\circ$ is the intersection of the associated Schubert cells:

 It is a smooth dense open subvariety of $X^z_x$.
 Any closed Richardson variety $X^z_x$ is stratified by open Richardson varieties: